Cybersecurity

 On November 30, 2020, a second significant DoD cybersecurity contracting requirement became effective.
 The Defense Federal Acquisition Regulation Supplement (DFARs): Assessing Contractor Implementation of Cybersecurity Requirements (DFARS Case 2019-D041) introduced three new DFARs clauses:

-If you are a manufacturer who makes a product unique to DoD specifications, you most likely need CMMC Level 3.
-CMMC Level 3 takes many months to attain, so don’t wait to get started!
+If you are a manufacturer that makes a product unique to DoD specifications, you most likely need CMMC Level 2.
+CMMC Level 2 takes many months to attain, so don’t wait to get started!

 Why is it important to determine the correct cyber compliance level for your company?